 Venture out on a day trip around a large island with visits to various sites along the way and catch sometime with the Humpback whales in the area.
 Chances of seeing and fliming bears on this day are good.
 Some of the day is spend in sheltered passage and open water with a shoreline within paddling distance.
 Expect to take in a variety of wildlife today.
 From foraging in the morning to playing in the afternoon, their will be many opportunties for being close enough to witness lots of wildlife behaviours in action.
 Take in the sounds of kingfishers, eagles, and myriad sea birds.
 We will visit a special place for lunch and take a short hike to a spot where you can view open water, snow capped mountains and the vast greenery of the area.
 Dinner and a beachfire.
 Tonight we will see if the stars come out.

 Morning of sea kayaking along a remote shoreline that enters into a special spot to view wildlife.
 This morning is a float to see what might come to visit us.
 We will be areas where, harbour seals, otters and Dalls’ porpoise are usually seen and photo opportunites will be good.
 We will return back to camp for a warm lunch and complete the pack up in anticipation of the cruise back to our starting point, We hope to take in a little whale watching from the boat on the way home; our voyage back to Port McNeill, arriving late afternoon (3:00 pm)

-Email us with your preferred trip dates and group size and we'll confirm availability.
+Email us in advance of the season with your preferred trip dates and group size and we'll confirm availability within 24 hours.